 You do not need to do anything at all.
 The blended 5% renewable gas will automatically be supplied to your property from Spring 2020.

-From mid-2020 you will start receiving the 5% renewable hydrogen gas blend for an initial period of five years.
-We will provide further detail on the exact start date as project development progresses.
+From spring-2020 you will start receiving the 5% renewable hydrogen gas blend for an initial period of five years.
+Register here to get the latest updates on HyP SA’s start date

 There will be no change to the price you pay as a result of receiving blended 5% renewable gas.
 Customers will pay the same amount as if they were receiving 100% natural gas.